 Eating out while on an all-plant based diet can be difficult, not to mention expensive.
-Most restaurants have animal products in their dressings, their beans and even cooked into their vegetables.
-The search for a truly animal-product free food seems endless unless you are at one of the few all-vegan restaurants in Austin.
-Once you find one though, it’s hard to know what to order, since most vegan restaurants have their own unique style of replacing animal products and they each have their own recipes…and of course there’s still the price issue.
+Most restaurants have animal products in their dressings, their beans, and even cooked into their vegetables.
+The search for truly animal-product free food seems endless unless you are at one of the few all-vegan restaurants in Austin.
+Once you find one though, it’s hard to know what to order, since most vegan restaurants have their own unique style of replacing animal products and they each have their own recipes…and of course, there’s still the price issue.

 Flower Child has a build-your own bowl option where you can fill it to your liking, the options range from delicious vegetables that are in season to quinoa and tofu to top it off.
 In addition, they have delicious wraps, my personal favorite being The Thai Dye, it has a perfect balance of spice and natural flavors.

 2 – Mr Natural

 The best vegan flautas in Austin can be found at Mr. Natural, they are a perfect combination of thin crunchy exterior and soft veggie interior.
 You have the choice of building your own, or picking a pre-prepared flauta, my personal favorite being the potato ones.

 3 – Modern Market

 Modern Market has few but reliable vegan options in their menu.
 They are not experimenting with faking the taste of meat, so if that’s not your thing, this is a great place.
 The Buddha bowl and the sesame glazed tofu salad are two filling, healthy and easy vegan options to add to your list.

 4 – Mission Street Burrito